-Teletherapy can be a great way for speech language pathologists, physical and occupational therapists, and mental health professionals to gain experience, refresh their careers, and work with students and clients from all over the country.
+Teletherapy is a great way for speech language pathologists, physical and occupational therapists, and mental health professionals to gain experience, refresh their careers, manage their own schedule, and work with students from all over the country.
 It can also be a fantastic way to build more income, especially if you live in a remote area without many opportunities.
 But first you need to decide whether you want to start your own teletherapy practice or work for a teletherapy company.

-Start a private practice or join a company
+Start a teletherapy practice or join a company?

 Something to consider when getting started in teletherapy is how you will receive and take on referrals for clients and students.
 You can venture out on your own as a private practice or you can work with an established teletherapy company.
 Either way has its benefits and risks.